milos-p-lab/MarkdownGuideHtmlConverter/README.md

 - Decodes and analyzes **HTML entity encoding** (e.g. `&#106;...`) and **URL encoding** (e.g. `%6a%61...`) to prevent obfuscated XSS attacks.
 - Automatically escapes or rejects unsafe input during conversion, ensuring that even cleverly encoded payloads cannot slip through unnoticed.

-No external libraries or HTML sanitizers are required — the security logic is fully self-contained and works in both .NET Framework 4.x and modern .NET versions.
+No external libraries or HTML sanitizers are required — the security logic is fully self-contained.

-### ⚙️ Usage
+### ⚙️ Usage (Markdown)

 👉 This converter is implemented in a single C# file: [Markdown.cs](./src/Markdown.cs).
 You can simply copy this file into your project.